MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 They must be enabled and configured using the Platform Editor.

 Before opening the Platform Editor, the Platform must have been built once to let :ref:`mmm` resolve and download MicroEJ Architecture and Packs locally.
-Then import them in MicroEJ SDK as follows:
+Then import them in the SDK as follows:

 - Select :guilabel:`File` > :guilabel:`Import` > :guilabel:`MicroEJ` > :guilabel:`Architectures`,
 - Browse :guilabel:`myplatform-configuration/target~/dependencies` folder (contains ``.xpf`` and ``.xpfp`` files once the Platform is built),